 Acknowledging the problem, educating yourself about toxic relationships, seeking help and keeping good boundaries is the best way to have healthy relationships.

 If any of these behaviours sound familiar in your relationship, please talk to someone about it.
-There are plenty of resources and options for couples and individuals seeking help or support including helplines, self help books, online support, blogs, YouTube videos, and counselling.
+There are plenty of resources and options for couples and individuals seeking help or support including helplines, self help books, online support, blogs, YouTube videos, and therapy.
 Connect with your support networks: talk to friends and family members, teachers or others to make sure you are getting the emotional support you need.
 If you feel unsafe or in danger in your relationship, it is important to get help and support as soon as you can.

 How can I help you